superlouis/GATGNN/README.md

 ![](front-pic.png)

 ## Installation
-Please install those relevant packages if not already installed:
+Install any of the relevant packages if not already installed:
 * Pytorch (tested on 1.2.0) - preferably version 1.2.0 or later
 * Numpy   (tested on 1.17.3)
 * Pandas  (tested on 0.21.3)